Kinshuk-Goel/neil-a23/README.md

 ### Hi there 👋

+A casual programmer mainly learning React.js, Java, and Git.

+About me
+I have been coding a lot since this March, and was primarily a web developer for The Common Health Project for six months.
+As of now, I am learning JS and Java.

+Projects
+CommonHealthProject - Collaborated with a group of web developers using git.
+Heavily used HTML and CSS, as well as some basic JS and JQuery.

 <!--
 **neil-a23/neil-a23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.